Serco acquires Climatize to bolster sustainability efforts

 PHOTO

-Serco and Climatize collaborate to create ‘first in market offering’ to accelerate ESG drive

-Dubai, United Arab Emirates: International public services company, Serco has acquired multi-award-winning sustainability and engineering consultancy Climatize, in a move that will further strengthen the firm’s end-to-end capabilities to empower governments and businesses to achieve their Environmental, Social and Governance (ESG) goals and impact a better future.
+International public services company, Serco has acquired multi-award-winning sustainability and engineering consultancy Climatize.
+This will further strengthen the firm’s end-to-end capabilities to empower governments and businesses to achieve their Environmental, Social and Governance (ESG) goals and impact a better future.

 Founded in 2018, UAE-based Climatize, an ecological leader in green building engineering and sustainability strategies, will bring a wealth of consultancy-based services to Serco, including net zero and green building consultancy, life cycle assessments, resource efficiency management and integrations of green technologies.
 With an aim to elevate its clients to responsible stewards, the acquisition will ultimately help clients to meet their ESG commitments.